 plus another $300 from relatives at Christmas.
 I opened a bank account on January 4, 1999.
 It contained $425 at the beginning.
 I would eventually drain that number to zero.

 At the time, I did not know what kind of boat I was going to buy.
 I was considering a much larger boat than I ended up buying.
 That was when I met Alda Maturi.
 I suppose you could call her my mentor, but she really tried to let me make my own decisions as much as possible.
 First off, she asked me to buy some tools.
 So I did.
 I did not realize how much the tools alone would run me.
 Over the course of my project, tools cost me $343.50.
-That includes chisels, screwdrivers, mallets, a toolbox, a wood rasp, a combination square, a measuring tape, a drill, sandpaper, two C-clamps, and other assorted things I needed as time went on.
+All the renovation material would mean chisels, silicon bronze fasteners, screwdrivers, mallets, a toolbox, a wood rasp, a combination square, a measuring tape, a drill, sandpaper, two C-clamps, and other assorted things I needed as time went on.
 I also worked with Alda for a long time, and still do to this day.
 Her official title is boat building and reconstructing, but she does a lot more than that.
 I was introduced to her through my mother, who has Alda sharpen her knives for her.
 She taught me how to work with wood, chisels, saws (electric and hand), clamps, and everything else I could ever need in my whole lifetime.
 After splitting about ten pieces of wood, slicing my thumb open, getting extremely frustrated, and at points coming very close to giving up, I completed my first piece: a cleat made out of pine wood.
 I still keep in my room on my dresser.

 Alda eventually looked into my sailboat problem (the fact that I wanted one and could not find one), and she realized that she knew some people in the Poconos that had a boat.
 She called and asked if they still had it, and they said yes, so she and I went up to buy it.
 On February 25, 1999, I purchased a Sunfish Sailboat for $50.
 It turns out that these people had been trying to sell this boat for three years, but could never find a buyer.